syselement/ine-notes/ejpt/penetration-testing-prerequisites/web-applications.md

 | **500** Internal Server Error | the server encountered an unexpected condition that prevented it from fulfilling the request (_**Server Error codes 5xx**_)                                                      |
 |      **502** Bad Gateway      | the server, while acting as a gateway or proxy, received an invalid response from an inbound server it accessed while attempting to fulfill the request (Server Error codes 5xx) |

-> 📌 For more in depth info refer to [RFC 7321 - Hypertext Transfer Protocol (HTTP/1.1): Semantics and Content](https://httpwg.org/specs/rfc7231.html)
+> 📌 For more in depth info refer to [RFC 9110 - HTTP Semantics](https://httpwg.org/specs/rfc9110.html)

 ## HTTPS Protocol Basics